mars0i/majure/README.md

 that the original Java source was easier for me to read than my Clojure code.
 This is a shocking thing for me to say!)

+* On the other hand: It's important to note I wasn't trying to use MASON from scratch in whatever way made most sense from a Clojure point of view.
+I was just trying to loosely translate code that had been written in a way that made sense in Java (and that was written that way in part, for pedagogical purposes).
+Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
+For example, it may be possible to use `proxy` rather than `gen-class` when I'm not trying to generate classes that can directly interact with Java-defined classes, as in experiments 1 and 2.

 * When using MASON with Clojure, it's necessary to keep thinking through relationships between Clojure and Java.
 This dimension would no doubt get easier with practice, but it can't be ignored.